spiral/docs/framework/memory.md

 > You can currently only store arrays or scalar values in memory.

-You can implement your own version of `Spiral\Boot\MemoryInterface` using APC, XCache, DHT on RoadRunner, Redis or even Memcache.
+You can implement your version of `Spiral\Boot\MemoryInterface` using APC, XCache, DHT on RoadRunner, Redis, or even Memcache.

-Before you will embed `Spiral\Boot\MemoryInterface` into your component or service:
+Before you embed `Spiral\Boot\MemoryInterface` into your component or service:
-* Do not store any data related to user request, action or information.
+* Do not store any data related to a user request, action or information.
 Memory is only for logic caching
 * Assume memory can disappear at any moment
-* `saveData` is thread safe but slows down with higher concurrency
+* `saveData` is thread-safe but slows down with higher concurrency
 * `saveData` is more expensive than `loadData`, make sure not to store anything in memory during application runtime
-* bootloaders and commands are the best place to use memory
+* bootloaders and commands are the best places to use memory